VeryFatBoy/RepData_PeerAssessment1/PA1_template.md

 ## 2304
 ```

 Now, we need to devise a strategy for filling in all of the missing values in the dataset.
-So, we will replace the NAs with interval averages.
+So, we will replace the NAs with interval averages, calculated in the previous section.
 We will also create a new dataset that is equal to the original dataset, but with the missing data filled-in.

 ```r